Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-code-delete.md

             {{header.authorization}}

 + Parameter
-    + valueStoreId (string) - the valueStoreId of the Value Store to delete the code of.
+    + valueId (string) - the valueId of the Value to delete the code of.

 + Response 200 (application/json)